John Rush (Canadian football)

-John Rush (born October 23, 1993) is a Canadian former professional football linebacker and fullback who played for three years with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+John Rush (born October 23, 1993) is a Canadian football coach who is the assistant linebackers coach for the York Lions of U Sports football.
+He is a former professional football linebacker and fullback who played for three years with the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 University career

 Rush played CIS football at linebacker for the Guelph Gryphons from 2011 to 2015 where he won the Presidents' Trophy in his final year as university football's best defensive player.